-Thymic carcinoma is part of the malignant end of thymic epithelial tumours.
+Thymic carcinoma is part of the malignant end of thymic epithelial tumors.

 Patients are typically 50 to 70 years of age at presentation 9.